leonardopresoto/flutter_recipe_app/README.md

 # Flutter recipe App

-An app to simulate and Recipe App
+An app to simulate a Recipe App

 I've implemented it based on a Flutter online course (Alura: https://cursos.alura.com.br/course/flutter-introducao)